strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 My Kafka cluster has 3 brokers, so I configured 4 listeners on ports `9092`, `19092`, `29092` and `39092`.
 * Select the right VPC where your Kubernetes cluster runs and select all availability zones which it is using.

-And click _Next: ..._.
+Once you are finished, click _Next: ..._.

 [![Configure listeners, VPC and subnets]({{ "/assets/2020-01-06-nlb-create-wizard-listeners.png" }})](/assets/2020-01-06-nlb-create-wizard-listeners.png)

-Skip the security configuration since we do not use any TLS listeners and click _Next: ..._ again to configure routing:
+We can skip the security configuration since we do not use any TLS listeners and just click _Next: ..._ again to move to routing configuration:
 * Name the first _Target Group_ which will be used for the bootstrap service.
 I named it `my-cluster-bootstrap`.
 * Select the target type as _Instance_.